All Episodes

 Why are they at this strategy knowing that they have four separate indictments?

-They they've got the New York Alvin Bragg case, they got the DC case on January 6th, uh, they've got the Georgia case in Fulton County, Georgia, and then they got the case down in Florida, the document case.
+They've got the Georgia case in Fulton County, Georgia, and then they got the case down in Florida, the document case.

-Uh how does one run for president under those circumstances?
+How does one run for president under those circumstances?

-And and nothing that they've been able to do legally so far, which includes four indictments and a civil suit, has been able to produce the fruit of what they want.
+And nothing that they've been able to do legally so far, which includes four indictments and a civil suit, has been able to produce the fruit of what they want.

 And I just don't see it.

-But we you know, we've got to be as lawyers very aggressive on this stuff in defending this because they could do this to Donald Trump, they could do this to any presidential candidate.
+But we've got to be, as lawyers, very aggressive on this stuff in defending this because they could do this to Donald Trump.

-That would be what happened down in Florida, And and I would assume that that this could happen in Washington or happen in any one of these other places.
+And I would assume that this could happen in Washington or happen in any one of these other places.

 Do you believe that the president can get fair trials in those jurisdictions?